 For the past two years, Amazon has kicked off Prime Day with a Prime Day concert that all Prime members can stream live via Amazon's website.
 In 2018, Amazon chose Ariana Grande, Alessia Cara, Kelsea Ballerina, and Julia Michaels to headline the show.
 Last year, the Amazon Prime Day concert features Taylor Swift, Dua Lipa, Becky G, and SZA.

 Both concerts were held in New York and the previous year's concert was available for streaming throughout Prime Day.
 (For Prime members only, naturally).
 Given the current state of New York, we don't foresee any concerts taking place in the city.
 However, the retailer may still stream an Amazon Prime Day concert for 2020.

 Amazon Prime Day and Whole Foods

 Amazon-owned organic grocer Whole Foods plays a huge role on Prime Day.
 In fact, one of our favorite Amazon Prime Day deals come from Whole Foods.
 For the past two years, Prime members who spend $10 or more at Whole Foods get a $10 Amazon credit they can use on Prime Day.

 Other Amazon Prime Day Whole Food deals include discounts on seafood, meat, organic produce, and more.
 Even if you're not a fan of Whole Foods, it's worth shopping there in the lead up to Prime Day (and during Prime Day) for the savings.

 Amazon Prime Day vs. other holidays

-There are dozens of sales between now and Amazon Prime Day.
-Valentine's Day, Memorial Day, and July 4th are just a few major holidays that come before Prime Day.
+There are still a few major sales between now and Amazon Prime Day.
+Mother's Day, Memorial Day, and July 4th are just a few major holidays that come before Prime Day.
 That doesn't include the random sales and deals Amazon offers on a weekly basis.
 For instance, this week Amazon is taking from up to $50 off its Fire tablets.
 The sale includes The Fire 7 and all Fire Kids Edition tablets as well.

-While this week's prices are good, Prime Day deals will offer even lower prices, sometimes saving you an extra $10 to $40.
+While this week's prices are great, Prime Day deals will offer even lower prices, sometimes saving you an extra $10 to $40.
 So unless you're in dire need of a new device, you're better off saving any major Amazon purchases till July (if you can wait that long, of course).